-Tl;dr: Are there any research tasks/projects in AI or biosecurity that could potentially benefit from having a large group of lightly-supervised interns work on the problem?
+Tl;dr: Are there any research tasks/projects in AI or biosecurity that could potentially benefit from having a large group of lightly-supervised (but preferably paid) interns work on the problem?
 (E.g., collecting and codifying data for a dataset, compiling and tagging literature on a topic)

 Some of my previous unpaid internships might be negatively described as “intern mills”:

 - At the START Consortium, there were some ~60-70 interns working on various teams to collect and codify data for terrorism research, including the widely-cited Global Terrorism Database (GTD).
 The paid-supervisor to unpaid intern ratio was perhaps around 1:6?